samangine/ecommerce-react/README.md

  If mergeable then action returns PR id, if not then process exits with error code 1 to prevent later execution.
 Now maximum time to wait for PR state is 3 sec.

+Destination Check:
+– The code first verifies if the destination directory exists and is nonempty.
+– If it exists, it looks for the “.git” folder.
+If found, it uses Git.open(localPath) to open the repository.
+Otherwise, it reports an error (you could choose to handle this case differently).